kusamanetwork/userguide/docs/try/secure-validator-setup.md

 Sentry nodes can filter the messages that they send to the validator, never sending duplicates so that the validator doesn't get spammed.
 Likewise, if a sentry node is attacked and goes offline, other instances can be provisioned to replace it.
 DDoS attacks should never make it to the validator.

-As validators must have 100% uptime, users may want to have failovers.
+As validators are expected to have 100% uptime, node operators may want to have failovers.
 In this setup, there would be one primary validator, and a second one that only responds to messages if the primary goes offline.

+If multiple validators do end up online at the same time, your validator may end up signing multiple blocks and will thus get slashed for equivocation.
+A properly configured, highly available setup like this will reduce your chances of getting slashed for non-responsiveness, but a misconfigured setup will increase your chances of getting slashed for equivocation.
+This is a trade-off, and we expect that different validators will make different decisions on which side they err towards.

 ## Key Management